cheredia19/independence-days/README.md

 ---
 title: 'Independence days around the world'
 author: 'César Heredia, data journalist'
-description: 'A detailed look at the dates of the different independence days in 183 selected countries'
+description: 'A detailed look at the dates of the different independence days in 172 selected countries or territories'
 modified: '2024-07-05'
 files: ['countries_date.csv','per_day.csv','per_month.csv','per_year.csv','per_date.csv','century_decade.csv','independence_from.csv',]
 group: 'Miscellaneous'
 ---

 *By César Heredia, data journalist*

+The United States celebrated the 248th anniversary of its independence from the Kingdom of Great Britain on July 4.
+But "America" isn't the only country that gained independence in July.
+At least 23 out of 172 countries achieved the feat this month, among them Argentina, Belgium, Canada, Colombia, Rwanda, and Venezuela.

+Below is the full list of 172 states that obtained independence from 1000 (Hungary) to 2011 (South Sudan).

 #### Independendence days per country
 <FlatUiTable